kagiko/vaultwarden-wiki/Logrotate-example.md

-Over time, the Bitwarden_RS log file can grow to a significant size.
+Over time, the Vaultwarden log file can grow to a significant size.
 Using logrotate, we can periodically rotate logs.

 ```sh
 sudo nano /etc/logrotate.d/bitwarden